leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 syntax binNumber := binDigit,+
 ```

-Since we can just used named parsers in place of syntax categories we can now easily
+Since we can just use named parsers in place of syntax categories, we can now easily
 add this to the `term` category:

 ```lean